COGER MEMORIAL HALL OF FAME

 The big difference between the Dal Coger Memorial Hall of Fame Award and the Darrell Awards is that the Hall of Fame recognizes the author for a body of published work, whereas the Darrell Awards for Novel, Novella, Short Story, Young Adult Work and Other Media recognize the published work itself.

-Also, an author can only be inducted into the Dal Coger Memorial Hall of Fame once, but can receive any one (or all three) of the Darrell Awards several times.
+Also, an author can only be inducted into the Dal Coger Memorial Hall of Fame once, but can receive any one (or all five) of the Darrell Awards several times.
 The Dal Coger Memorial Hall of Fame allows us to recognize outstanding authors who were overlooked previously, either because we simply did not know about their work or because they published before the Darrell Awards were instituted.

 The first (and only) Darrell Award Hall of Fame Winner was Kathleen Ann Goonan, who was recognized in 2002.